Big Calves: How to Prevent Them and Slim Them Down

 How to Prevent Big Calves

-If you want to avoid bulking up your calves, however, there are several measures you can take.
-First, it's crucial to avoid certain exercises that are designed to build calf muscles: This includes doing too many calf raises, jumping rope and box jumping (we're looking at you, Crossfit!).
+If you want to avoid bulking up your calves, however, there are several calf slimming measures you can take.
+First, you may want to avoid certain exercises that are designed to build calf muscles, such as calf raises, jumping rope and box jumps.

 Advertisement

-• Hold onto a chair while keeping one leg back with your knee straight and your heel flat on the floor.
+• Stand behind a chair with a staggered stance: One foot in front and one foot behind.
+Hold onto the back of the chair while keeping your back leg straight and your back heel flat on the floor.

 • Slowly bend your elbows and front knee while moving your hips forward.
 You should feel a deep stretch in your calf.

-• Try to hold this position for at least 30 seconds, switch legs, and repeat.
+• Try to hold this position for at least 30 seconds.

 Advertisement